-Yet as of year-end 2013, North Carolina's Beach and Windstorm Plan, the North Carolina Insurance Underwriting Association, reported a total of 259,976 policies, up from 119,810 policies reported at the end of 2005.
-Total exposure to loss under the plan more than doubled from \$43.3 billion in 2005 to \$90.1 billion at year-end 2013.
-As of March 31, 2014, growth appears to be slowing with NCIUA reporting \$90.3 billion in exposure and 235,533 total policies.
+Yet as of year-end 2014, North Carolina's Beach and Windstorm Plan, the North Carolina Insurance Underwriting Association, reported a total of 259,620 policies, up from 119,810 policies reported at the end of 2005.
+Total exposure to loss under the plan more than doubled from \$43.3 billion in 2005 to \$91.1 billion at year-end 2014.
+As of September 30, 2015, NCIUA reported \$89.6 billion in exposure and 232,496 total policies.

 The North Carolina JUA/IUA plans have optimized the use of both traditional reinsurance and capital markets in an effort to achieve a robust risk financing program.
 The plans have accessed the capital markets four times (2009-2011 and 2013) to provide them with additional reinsurance protection in the event of a hurricane.
-As a result, the plans were covered by \$500 million in catastrophe bond protection as well as \$1.7 billion in traditional reinsurance to manage hurricane risk for the 2014 season.
+As a result, the plans were covered by \$500 million in catastrophe bond protection as well as \$1.7 billion in traditional reinsurance to manage hurricane risk for the 2014 season.17

-In August 2009 legislation (HB 1305) aimed at reforming the beach plan was passed by the state Senate and subsequently signed into law by North Carolina Governor Bev Perdue.
+In August 2009 legislation (HB 1305) aimed at reforming the Beach Plan was passed by the state Senate and subsequently signed into law by North Carolina Governor Bev Perdue.
 The legislation caps insurers' assessments for losses incurred in one year at \$1 billion; allows insurers to assess a 10 percent surcharge on every property insurance policy statewide after a major storm if the plan hits the \$1 billion deficit threshold; and reduces coverage limits for residential property to \$750,000 from \$1.5 million.